 “The important thing is to not stop questioning.
 Curiosity has its own reason for existence.
 One cannot help but be in awe when he contemplates the mysteries of eternity, of life, of the marvellous structure of reality.
 It is enough if one tries merely to comprehend a little of this mystery each day.” - Albert Einstein

-We all have at a point of life might have thought of a potential life exists in outer space, beyond far away stars, galaxies and in the known universe, there might be a chance that you have pondered and imagined all the possibilities to explore, you might have thought what exactly is out there millions of light years away, far enough that even our imagination would sometimes feel incapacitated, despite having limitless strength of our powerful cognitive ability.
+So there might be a chance.
+And you might have pondered and imagined all the possibilities that you can explore.
+You might have thought, what is out there millions of light years away?
+Far enough that even our imagination would sometimes feel incapacitated, despite having limitless strength of our powerful cognitive ability.

-Even Google wouldn’t be able to quench your thirst for attaining the answers to the ultimate questions about life and everything, go ahead try to Google:
+Even Google wouldn’t be able to quench your thirst for attaining the answers to the ultimate questions about life and everything.
+Go ahead and try to Google:

-If you really want to get amazed about the Universe then I would recommend you to watch this awesome video, titled “The Known Universe”, it takes viewers from the Himalayas through our atmosphere and the inky black of space to the afterglow of the Big Bang.
-Every star, planet, and quasar seen in the film is possible because of the world’s most complete four-dimensional map of the universe, the Digital Universe Atlas that is maintained and updated by astrophysicists at the American Museum of Natural History.
-The new film, created by the Museum, is part of an exhibition, Visions of the Cosmos: From the Milky Ocean to an Evolving Universe, at the Rubin Museum of Art in Manhattan through May 2010.
+If you want to get amazed about our Universe.
+I would recommend you to watch this awesome video, titled “The Known Universe”.
+It takes viewers from the Himalayas through our atmosphere and the inky black of space to the afterglow of the Big Bang.
+Every star, planet, and quasar seen in the film is possible because of the world’s most complete four-dimensional map of our Universe.
+This Digital Universe Atlas is maintained and updated by astrophysicists at the American Museum of Natural History.
+This new film, created by the Museum, is part of an exhibition, Visions of the Cosmos: From the Milky Ocean to an Evolving Universe, at the Rubin Museum of Art in Manhattan through May 2010.

-See I knew that you will really get intrigued into this space voyage, and if you want to pursue this new found endeavour in knowing more startling facts about space and the Universe, follow these links below to continue your dosage of space adrenaline.
+See, I knew it.
+That this will get you intrigued into this space voyage, and if you want to pursue this newfound endeavour in knowing more startling facts about space and the Universe, follow these links below to continue your dosage of space adrenaline.

 - SpaceRip- “The BEST Space Videos on the Web”